 Why Hide Nudity From Kids?

-Despite how much people try to avoid letting their children see nudity, there is still a rise in teen sex and pregnancies.
-Part of that is just; all teenagers are horny, but hiding that stuff from them has only seemed to make it more appealing.
-Other countries are more lenient with sex and nudity in the media and, as far as I know, they aren’t churning out sex-crazed adults.
+Despite how much people try to avoid letting their children see nudity, teen sex and pregnancy still exists.
+Part of that is just that all teenagers are horny, but hiding that stuff from them has only seemed to make it more appealing.
+Other countries are more lenient with sex and nudity in the media, and as far as I know, they aren’t churning out sex-crazed adults.

 Nudity and Shame

-And that brings me to my next point; though I talk a lot about the effect of violence and nudity on children, the truth is that this censorship doesn’t stop at age 18.
-Like I mentioned above, a movie can be filled from start to finish with violence and it only gets an R rating, but if you fill it start to finish with nudity, you’re looking at an NC-17.
-Television shows like Dexter glorify serial killers and that’s okay, but if a show glorified a prostitute, would it ever get green-lit?
+That brings me to my next point; though I talk a lot about the effects of violence and nudity on children, the truth is that this censorship doesn’t stop at age 18.
+Like I mentioned above, a movie can be filled from start to finish with violence and only get an R rating, but if you fill it start to finish with nudity, you’re looking at an NC-17.
+Television shows like Dexter glorify serial killers, and that’s seen as okay, but if a show glorified a prostitute, would it ever get green-lit?